 President and Instructor

-Jim has worked in the financial industry for over 25 years and is currently an adjunct professor in the King's College business and finance department.
-Additionally, Jim has taught students financial literacy skills at the Museum of American Finance located on Wall Street and created a high school program, Wall Street in the Classroom, at the Gabelli School of Business on Fordham University's campus.
+Jim has worked in the financial industry for over 25 years as an equity trader and is currently an adjunct professor in The King's College business and finance department.
+Additionally, Jim has taught students financial literacy at the Museum of American Finance located on Wall Street and created a high school program, Wall Street in the Classroom, at the Gabelli School of Business for Fordham University.
 He began his career in 1987 working on the floor of the New York Stock Exchange and then spent 15 years at the Swiss investment bank, UBS, acting as an Executive Director of Domestic and International Equity Trading.
-Additionally, Jim actively managed a $50 million trading account for the European institution, Dresdner Bank.
+Additionally, Jim actively managed a $50+ million trading account for the European institution, Dresdner Bank.
 His senior-level positions within the financial industry enabled him to obtain various financial expertise, licenses and certifications, all helping to build an extensive understanding of the economics, products and services provided by the financial industry.
 Jim founded the Common Cents Program because it is his desire to embark on a new path; working to improve financial literacy among teenagers.
 The competitive nature of today’s business environment has created a greater need for the understanding of how finance works and the earlier a student develops their financial knowledge, the greater advantage they will have over their competition.